Time to read: 3 minutes

 There are many important elements to consider if you are wishing to implement MEDDIC into your sales organization.
 I have deployed MEDDIC into two sales organization’s and I have seen it re-deployed into an organization that had already used it but not very effectively.

 My first bit of advice to consider when thinking about adopting MEDDIC is to buy my book!
 Of course, this is a shameless plug, but to really understand how to deploy MEDDIC you have to understand it in its full glory.
-My book covers the MEDDIC framework in some detail along with practical guides and examples of how it used in companies of today.
-I am a MEDDIC practitioner, I use it in my role as a sales leader every day.
+My book covers the MEDDIC framework in some detail along with practical guides and examples of how it is used in companies of today.

 Sales Leaders Change their Language